GravityPDF/gravity-pdf-documentation/docs/v6/users/installation.md

 ---
-title: "Gravity PDF Requirements and Installation Instructions"
+title: "Gravity PDF Requirements and Detailed Installation Instructions"
 sidebar_label: "Installation"
-description: "Gravity PDF can be run on most shared web hosting.
+description: "Gravity PDF can be run on modern shared web hosting.
 The easiest way to check if your web server meets the criteria is to install the plugin.
 Simple!"
 ---

 ## Plugin Requirements

-Gravity PDF can be run on most shared web hosting providers and the easiest way to check if yours is compatible is to [install](#install) the plugin.
-Gravity PDF has multiple checks in place when activating and will let you know if there are any issues than need addressing.
+Gravity PDF can be run on modern shared web hosting providers, and the easiest way to check if your host can run it is to [install](#install) the plugin.
+Gravity PDF has checks in place when you first activate it on your WordPress website, and it will let you know if there are any issues than need addressing.

 :::info
 While Gravity PDF is a free plugin, it requires Gravity Forms to run.
 You'll need to [purchase a Gravity Forms license](https://rocketgenius.pxf.io/c/1211356/445235/7938) before you can use Gravity PDF – any license type will work.